|MS Word (47 KB)|

 Model Notification of Rights Under the Protection of Pupil Rights Amendment (PPRA)

-PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
-These include the right to:
+PPRA affords parents of elementary and secondary students certain rights regarding the conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
+These include, but are not limited to, the right to:

 - Political affiliations or beliefs of the student or student’s parent;